ros-navigation/docs.nav2.org/migration/Kilted.rst

 | zlib             | 121.95         |
 +------------------+----------------+

-**Note:** Draco compression plugin supports dynamic reconfiguration so bandwidth can be further reduced as well as other paramteres can be tuned at runtime.
+**Note:** Draco compression plugin supports dynamic reconfiguration so bandwidth can be further reduced as well as other parameters can be tuned at runtime.
 See `Draco PCT Plugin <https://github.com/ros-perception/point_cloud_transport_plugins/tree/rolling/draco_point_cloud_transport>`_ for more information.